how often should you blog.

-The short answer is… it depends!
+But the short answer is… it depends!

 Ready to figure out how often to blog to get the most traffic and build your audience?
-Let’s get started.

 How Often Should You Blog?

-So which blogging frequency is right for you?
+So, which blogging frequency is right for you?

 Deciding on how often to blog depends on your end goals for your site.